-(1) the adult probation and parole division of the corrections department shall prepare a predisposition report for a serious youthful offender;

-(2) the department shall prepare a predisposition report for a serious youthful offender who is convicted of an offense other than first degree murder;

-(3) the department shall prepare a predisposition report for a youthful offender concerning the youthful offender's amenability to treatment and if:

-(a) the court determines that a juvenile disposition is appropriate, the department shall prepare a subsequent predisposition report; or

-(b) the court makes the findings necessary to impose an adult sentence pursuant to Section 32A-2-20 NMSA 1978, the adult probation and parole division of the corrections department shall prepare a subsequent predisposition report; and

-(4) the department shall prepare a predisposition report for a delinquent offender, upon the court's request.

-B. Where there are indications that the child may have a mental disorder or developmental disability, the court, on motion by the children's court attorney or that of counsel for the child, may order the child to be examined at a suitable place by a physician or psychiatrist, a licensed psychologist, a licensed professional clinical counselor or a licensed independent social worker prior to a hearing on the merits of the petition.
+- (1) the adult probation and parole division of the corrections department shall prepare a predisposition report for a serious youthful offender; - (2) the department shall prepare a predisposition report for a serious youthful offender who is convicted of an offense other than first degree murder; - (3) the department shall prepare a predisposition report for a youthful offender concerning the youthful offender's amenability to treatment and if: - (a) the court determines that a juvenile disposition is appropriate, the department shall prepare a subsequent predisposition report; or - (b) the court makes the findings necessary to impose an adult sentence pursuant to Section 32A-2-20 NMSA 1978, the adult probation and parole division of the corrections department shall prepare a subsequent predisposition report; and - (4) the department shall prepare a predisposition report for a delinquent offender, upon the court's request. - B. Where there are indications that the child may have a mental disorder or developmental disability, the court, on motion by the children's court attorney or that of counsel for the child, may order the child to be examined at a suitable place by a physician, a licensed psychologist or a licensed independent social worker prior to a hearing on the merits of the petition.
 An examination made prior to the hearing or as a part of the predisposition study and report shall be conducted on an outpatient basis, unless the court finds that placement in a hospital or other appropriate facility is necessary.

-C. The court, after a hearing, may order examination by a physician or psychiatrist, a licensed psychologist or a licensed professional clinical counselor or a licensed independent social worker of a parent or custodian whose ability to care for or supervise a child is an issue before the court.

-D. The court may order that a child adjudicated as a delinquent child be administered a predispositional evaluation by a professional designated by the department for purposes of diagnosis, with direction that the court be given a report indicating what disposition appears most suitable when the interests of the child and the public are considered.
-The evaluation shall be completed within fifteen days of the court's order and the preference shall be for performing the evaluation in the child's community.
+- C. The court, after a hearing, may order examination by a physician, a licensed psychologist or a licensed independent social worker of a parent or custodian whose ability to care for or supervise a child is an issue before the court. - D. The court may order that a child adjudicated as a delinquent child be transferred to the facility designated by the secretary of the department for a period of not more than fifteen days within a three hundred sixty-five day time period for purposes of diagnosis, with direction that the court be given a report indicating what disposition appears most suitable when the interests of the child and the public are considered. - E. Once the child is committed, the department shall determine when the child is released.
+The release shall be any time after commitment, but not more than fifteen days after commitment.
+Upon petition by the department to the court, the judge may extend the commitment for an additional fifteen days upon good cause shown.

-E. If a child is detained for purposes of performing a predispositional evaluation, it shall be completed within fifteen days and in no event shall a child be detained for more than fifteen days within a three-hundred-sixty-five-day period for a predispositional evaluation, unless for good cause shown.

 History: 1978 Comp., § 32A-2-17, enacted by Laws 1993, ch.
 77, § 46; 1995, ch.
 206, § 12; 2005, ch.
-189, § 15; 2009, ch.
-239, § 19.
+189, § 15.